Creative Technologies MSc

 Work experience and career planning

-An MSc in Creative Technologies from the University of Portsmouth will give you the specialist knowledge, analytical and problem-solving skills you'll need for a successful career in the field.
+A Master's in Creative Technologies will give you the specialist knowledge, analytical and problem-solving skills you'll need for a successful career in the field.

 Our students have focused on a wide range of project topics, including: